 Boulder, CO 80301

-The most important benefit you will receive from joining the Pardee Legacy Circle is the satisfaction of making a lasting contribution to help ensure the future geoscience community.
+The most important benefit you will receive from joining the Pardee Legacy Circle is the satisfaction of making a lasting contribution to help ensure the continued vitality of GSA and the greater geoscience community that it serves.

 Planned Giving Options

-Bequests provide a way for you to remember the GSA Foundation in your will and can reduce inheritance taxes.
-Your will can designate gifts of cash, securities, or other property, or a percentage of the remainder of your estate.
+Bequests provide a way for you to remember the GSA Foundation in your will and help GSA programs and services remain viable for generations to come.
+Your will can designate gifts of cash, securities, or other property, or a percentage of the remainder of your estate payable either when you pass away or after both you and your loved one pass away.

 Gifts of Retirement Plan Assets can be arranged through naming the GSA Foundation as a beneficiary of your retirement plan or IRA (sample bequest language).
-This option is especially effective in minimizing estate taxes.
 Retirement assets can also be placed in charitable trusts maximizing your financial and estate planning benefits.

 Life Income Gifts can be made through charitable remainder trusts, charitable lead trusts, and charitable gift annuities.
 These arrangements offer substantial tax savings while providing an annual income to you, your family, or others.
 When appreciated assets or property are placed in these arrangements, the assets are reinvested and diversified and may produce a greater yield for you or your beneficiaries.